Skip to main content

 Eating well means that you focus on:

-Changing your eating habits can be hard.
+Changing your eating habits takes time and planning.
 Keep a note of your eating and drinking habits.
 This can help you see where you can make changes.

 Your GP may refer you to a dietitian.
-They can support you to eat better.
+They can support you to eat in a way that nourishes your body and suits your lifestyle.

 Eat at regular intervals